jentery/engl391/documentation.md

 **Examples**

 -	Example of play session with facecam, audio commentary and gameplay: ["Alien: Isolation - Gameplay Walkthrough Part 1 - Ripley Intro with Facecam!
 (PC, PS4, Xbox One)”](https://youtu.be/yBEQKLyvwk8) by ZackScottGames (warning: this game is scary)
 -	Let’s Play Archive has a number of video recordings (with and without commentary) of various games.
-For example, see [“Legend of Zelda: Skyward Sword Let’s Play”](https://lparchive.org/Legend-of-Zelda-Skyward-Sword-(by-ThornBrain)/) by ThomBrain.
+For example, see [“Legend of Zelda: Skyward Sword Let’s Play”](https://lparchive.org/Legend-of-Zelda-Skyward-Sword-(by-ThornBrain)/) by ThornBrain.